 This brewery is tucked out of the way along Highway 1 in Sorrento BC, it is on a small lot of land but they do a lot of big things!
 I got my aunt and uncle to join me on this tour and just like me they were not disappointed at all.

 We pulled up this dirt road just off of the highway and we saw what appeared to be this run down shack on the left with the Crannog vehicles all decked out in their Celtic art that the brewery is known for.

-(A crannog (/ˈkrænəɡ/; Irish: crannóg [ˈkɾˠan̪ˠoːɡ]; Scottish Gaelic: crannag) is typically a partially or entirely artificial island, usually built in lakes, rivers and estuarine waters of Scotland and Ireland.
-Unlike the prehistoric pile dwellings around the Alps that were built on the shores and were inundated only later on, crannogs were built in the water, thus forming artificial islands) and a small building to the right.
+A crannog (/ˈkrænəɡ/; Irish: crannóg [ˈkɾˠan̪ˠoːɡ]; Scottish Gaelic: crannag) is typically a partially or entirely artificial island, usually built in lakes, rivers and estuarine waters of Scotland and Ireland.
+Unlike the prehistoric pile dwellings around the Alps that were built on the shores and were inundated only later on, crannogs were built in the water, thus forming artificial islands.

 All around us were hop vines!
 OH the amount of hop vines they have, they make any big brewery jealous with what they can grow!

 When they take you on the tour you get to see what a fully self sustained organic brewery it really is.
 They start you off by introducing you to the sheep they have there.
 Now I bet you are asking what do the sheep do?

 Crannog Ales let the sheep run free in the hop vines and eat all the weeds around the vines to keep it going.
 They also feed all the sheep the spent grain they use in the brews, as well as using all the sheep droppings to mix into the compost to help grow the hops and make them healthy and big, quite the process.

 Speaking of which they even showed us the compost pile they have and how they keep churning it so that it will not go bad or anything.
 Total farming 101 right there and they prove it every step of the way in the making of their beers!